couchbaselabs/docs-ng/content/couchbase-sdk-ruby-1.1/ruby-update-operations.markdown

 Takes a given key, gets the value for the key, and yields it to a block.
 Replaces the value in the datastore with the result of the block as long as the key has not been updated in the meantime.
-If the the key has been successfully updated in the datastore, a new CAS value will be returned raises Error::KeyExists.
+If the key has been successfully updated in the datastore, a new CAS value will be returned raises Error::KeyExists.